mbakhoff/htmlbasic3/readme.md

 You should have a request handler with `@RequestMapping(value = "/threads/*")`.
 Replace it with `@RequestMapping(value = "/threads/{threadName}")`.
 The curly braces indicate to Spring that this is a variable.
-Next, add a new parameter to the method: `@PathVariable String threadName` (yes, the parameter itself is annotated).
+Next, add a new parameter to the method: `@PathVariable String threadName` (the parameter itself is annotated).
 As long as the parameter name matches the variable in the RequestMapping, Spring can match them and automatically provide the parameter value.
 See the [Spring docs](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/mvc.html#mvc-ann-requestmapping-uri-templates) if needed.